MarcAdornado/Avalanche-ETHAVAX3/README.md

 **Description**

-TMyToken is an ERC-20 token built with Solidity that allows minting, burning, and transferring tokens.
+MyToken is an ERC-20 token built with Solidity that allows minting, burning, and transferring tokens.
 It has 3 decimal places and gives the owner control to mint new tokens.
 Users can burn their tokens or transfer them to others.
 The initial supply is 100 tokens.

 **FEATURES**